Henry-Research/EFEMP1_GTEx_eQTL/README.md

-# GTEX
+# GTEx

-- GTEX (Genotype-Tissue Expression project) is a publically available database which collated RNA sequencing data from various tissues across 1000 post-mortem donors.
+- GTEx (Genotype-Tissue Expression project) is a publically available database which collated RNA sequencing data from various tissues across 1000 post-mortem donors.

 - Genotypes from the donors was also anlaysed to allow for the correlation of genetic variants with gene expresson levels, this is referred to as an eQTL (Expression quantitiatie trait locus)

-- GTEX is publically avaliable at [GTExPortal](https://gtexportal.org/home/)
+- GTEx is publically avaliable at [GTExPortal](https://gtexportal.org/home/)

 - Access to the eQTL dashboard is publically avalibale at [GTEx_eQTL](https://gtexportal.org/home/eqtlDashboardPage)